2014 marked its 50th anniversary:

 «Grignani was one of the very few masters of graphic design in the 50s and 60s, and his work is very recognisable, most of it in the Woolmark mode.»

-(interview with Massimo Vignelli in ‘Creative Review’ – April 2011)
+[interview with Massimo Vignelli in ‘Creative Review’ – April 2011]

-But the lack of other significant works signed by Saroglia, and the fact that he did not even appear at the presentation of the logo to the press at the IWS headquarters in Milan in front of 500 people (February 19, 1965), contributed to the mystery surrounding this person, recently leading to the hasty and erroneous equation: “no works = no person”.
-In 1965, the IWS released a photo that showed Francesco Saroglia seemingly drawing inspiration from a black and white Möbius-like strip.
 With evident reference to this image, a completely different version of the birth of the logo idea was spread in 1965 in these terms [from the Dutch magazine Ariadne]: “‘Coincidence’, intuition, helped Saroglia in the design, thanks to his special knowledge of macro-photography.
 Saroglia’s starting point was: the mark should reproduce the structure of a woollen thread and he started to strip paper marked with black and white lines.
 Twisting, bending, and shaping the forms thus obtained, he made strong photographic enlargements that he accidentally [sic, Ed.] saw reflected in a mirror – and the international woolmark was born!”, thus forgetting that the studies submitted by Grignani had been far more than a single one.
-Already in 1964, the same magazine pointed out: “Saroglia has a hobby, which he pursues alongside his work as art director of Studio 37 Pubblicità [°°: see Ed. note] in Milan.
+Various versions of the birth of Woolmark circulating in the press seemed not to be well coordinated; for instance, in 1970 the British book ‘Communication by design; a study in corporate identity’ punctualized: “He started with paper strips printed with a cross-hatching of black and white.
+He twisted them in various ways.
+Always, he says, the cross-hatching broke the flow line.
+He tried stripes — first a simple knot; he found it too stiff — ‘not suggestive of a softly draping, subtle fabric’.
+He tried again with a bow pattern; this time the lines swung gracefully, but the ends and folds made a severe outline.
+Again and again he tried.
+Then he noticed how a mirror bent the lines, ‘like a fisherman’s spear bending at the water’s surface’.
+From this idea he developed a three-dimensional model in which an endless quintet of stripes wound in a pyramidal solid.
+With this on his desk Saroglia produced the Woolmark, flattening the convolutions into a simple design that retained the intriguing quality of his model”.
+Already in 1964, the magazine Ariadne pointed out: “Saroglia has a hobby, which he pursues alongside his work as art director of Studio 37 Pubblicità [°°: see Ed. note] in Milan.
 That is macro-photography.
 He incorporates objects or parts thereof in close-up, enlarges them and thus obtains new shapes and compositions”.
 The ‘Canberra Times’ wrote in 1972 more details on Francesco Saroglia: “Mr Saroglia, who is married and has three children, has been an artist all his working life.
-He was born at Turin, Italy, and trained for three years at the Albertina Academy of Fine Arts, Turin.
+He was born at Turin, Italy, and trained for three years at the Albertina Academy of Fine Arts, Turin [1940-45, Ed.].
 At the end of World War II he moved to Milan and went into advertising.
 Since then he has been art director of a number of Italian advertising agencies”; and, finally, in 1987, the same periodical changed once more the aforementioned version, stating that “Saroglia said he was inspired to produce his design from the winter frost patterns on a window of his home”…

 “Of his successful Woolmark design he [Saroglia, Ed.] says modestly: «It was just one of those ideas that come into one’s mind perhaps once in a lifetime and is successful because of a happy combination of circumstances.»” [from ‘Woolmark News’ – magazine from International Wool Secretariat HQ Press Office in London – 2nd June, 1964]